 - Feed the wire through the hole in the tag

-- It helps to double over the end of a wire or wrap it around the tag to stop it falling out during soldering.
+- It helps to double over the end of a wire after pushing it through the tag or wrap it around the tag to stop it detaching during soldering.
 However this makes it more difficult to remove if the joint needs to be desoldered in the future.

 How to Solder Components Into Circuit Boards